flairysky/secretsobservatory/posts/poem_preface.md

 harmony and ingenuity, to form an organic entirety, just like a painting.
 There is also a mathematical rhythm or taste, which reads the analysis and then leads the approach and the development accordingly.”

 Eisenstein is not alone in this perception of mathematics, since many great mathematicians describe math as an art[#1].
 But calling these sessions "art sessions" feels too loose to me.
 Since poems can be completely logical in contrast to art in general, as far as I know.
-Thus, I decided to perceive these notes poems.
+Thus, I decided to name these notes the poem.

 > "Pure mathematics is, in its way, the poetry of logical ideas." <br>
 >